ReYaNOW/ReYaNOW/README.md

 <h3 align="left">My projects:</h3>

+- <div><a href="https://github.com/Hexlet/hexlet-friends">Hexlet-friends</a> - service to track contributions from members of the Hexlet community to the Hexlet open-source projects on GitHub.</div>

+- <div><a href="https://github.com/Hexlet/hexlet-friends">Task-Manager</a> -  task management system similar to Redmine.
+It allows you to set tasks, assign performers and change their statuses.</div>

 - <div><a href="https://github.com/ReYaNOW/OCRHelper">OCRHelper</a> - app for translating text from the screen using EasyOCR.
 As well search for the meaning of a word using ChatGPT or as simply copy it to the clipboard.</div>

 - <div><a href="https://github.com/ReYaNOW/python-project-83">Page Analyzer</a> - web app that analyzes specified pages for SEO suitability.
 When checking a web page using Page Analyzer, the application will extract several HTML tags that are important for SEO.</div>